fastai/fastai_old/CONTRIBUTING.md

 * Sign the [Contributor License Agreement](https://www.clahub.com/agreements/fastai/fastai_v1).
 * Open a new GitHub pull request with the patch.
 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
-* Before submitting, please read the [doc on code style](https://github.com/fastai/fastai_v1/blob/master/docs/style.md) and [the one on abbreviations](https://github.com/fastai/fastai_v1/blob/master/docs/abbr.md) and clean-up your code accordingly.
+* Before submitting, please be sure you abide by our [coding style](https://github.com/fastai/fastai_v1/blob/master/docs/style.md) and [the guide on abbreviations](https://github.com/fastai/fastai_v1/blob/master/docs/abbr.md) and clean-up your code accordingly.

 ## Do you intend to add a new feature or change an existing one?

 * You can suggest your change on the [fastai forum](http://forums.fast.ai/) to see if others are interested or want to help.
+[This topic](http://forums.fast.ai/t/fastai-v1-adding-features/23041/8) lists the features that will be added to fastai in the foreseeable future.
+Be sure to read it too!
 * PRs are welcome with a complete description of the new feature and an example of how it's use.
 Be sure to document your code and read the [doc on code style](https://github.com/fastai/fastai_v1/blob/master/docs/style.md) and [the one on abbreviations](https://github.com/fastai/fastai_v1/blob/master/docs/abbr.md).

 ## Do you have questions about the source code?

 * Please ask it on the [fastai forum](http://forums.fast.ai/) (after searching someone didn't ask the same one before with a quick search).
+We'd rather have the maximum of discussions there so that the largest number can benefit from it.

 ## Do you want to contribute to the documentation?